spragginsdesigns/amyday/README.md

 # 🌷 AmyDay – A Living Tribute

 **AmyDay** is a private, interactive web experience built as a heartfelt gift for Amy Taylor — a celebration of her strength, resilience, humor, motherhood, and faith.
-What began as a Mother’s Day tribute has become a living memory capsule: a quiet place of encouragement, reflection, and joy.
+What began as a Mother's Day tribute has become a living memory capsule: a quiet place of encouragement, reflection, and joy.

 This app is deeply personal.
-It’s not just about one holiday — it’s about reminding Amy that she is loved, seen, and admired… always.
+It's not just about one holiday — it's about reminding Amy that she is loved, seen, and admired… always.

 ---